- Is this the only option to cure my kid?

 - With a non-medicated liquid: Not every time there is a requirement to give medicated liquids through the nebuliser.
 In cases such as a dry nose, doctors may ask you to use the nebuliser to give normal saline (available at medical stores) to the child.
 This in turn will help in moistening the child’s mucous membrane and relieve conditions related to dryness.
 Do not use salt mixed with water for dispensation through your nebuliser.

-When you nebulise your child, you dispense the liquid medication into the nebuliser and the nebuliser converts this liquid in to mist and then the medication is dispersed through tiny clouds of airborne water droplets either through oxygen or ultrasonic power or compressed air.
+2.How does a nebuliser work?When you nebulise your child, you dispense the liquid medication into the nebuliser and the nebuliser converts this liquid in to mist and then the medication is dispersed through tiny clouds of airborne water droplets either through oxygen or ultrasonic power or compressed air.
 This mist is then inhaled by the patient for quick relief.

-Nebulisation is often pre-conceived as a device that is to be used only by an adult and that too in chronic congestion or other critical medical issues.
+3.Can a nebuliser be used on a child safely?Nebulisation is often pre-conceived as a device that is to be used only by an adult and that too in chronic congestion or other critical medical issues.
 However you must understand that this is merely a misconception.
 In the case of small kids administering oral medication may be an uphill task.
 Also younger kids cannot spit out the sputum like adults.
 In such cases nebulisation works as a safe and effective way to administer the required medication with or without a mask through the nebuliser.
 Children will soon feel relaxed and will be able to breathe better with a marked reduction in congestion.

-Yes a nebuliser can be easily used at home.
+4.Can nebuliser be used at home?Yes a nebuliser can be easily used at home.
 There are several table top and portable models available that can be opted for.
 You may also seek your doctor’s advice in this regard.
 But do ensure to nebulise using medicated solution only upon receiving your doctor’s prescription and stick to the frequency of nebulisation as recommended by your physician.

-When you use a nebuliser all that you are doing is changing the mode of dispensing medicine to your child.
+5.Can my child get addicted to the nebuliser?When you use a nebuliser all that you are doing is changing the mode of dispensing medicine to your child.
 As against oral medication, nebulisation is given in the form of medicinal mist.
 So chances of your child getting addicted to it almost do not arise at all.

 6.What are the side effects of using a nebuliser?Following are some side effects that you may counter:

 - Shaking of a body part